samu-workopen/learningwikibase/_articles/modeling data.md

   author -- birthplace --> bp[The Mount Shrewsbury, Shropshire, England]
 ```

-When merging the two tables, not only do the
+When merging the two tables, not only do the collumns need to be matched,